 Once again, run- no, sprint!
 Sprint to the nearest bookstore for a copy of Yesterday.
 Do it!
 And do it yesterday.

 “A blatant page-turner… I guarantee you will hate reaching the end.” – Sunday Express

-- What should a company’s billionaire owner do when ordered by court to pay a grieving widow a total of 41 million in damages?
+What should a company’s billionaire owner do when ordered by court to pay a grieving widow $41 million in damages?
 Why, buy over the juridical system, of course.

-The jury finds Krane Chemical Corporation guilty of water contamination, contamination that caused the death of Chad and Pete Baker, husband and son of plaintiff Jeanette Baker.
+The jury finds Krane Chemical Corporation guilty of water contamination that allegedly caused the death of Chad and Pete Baker, husband and son of plaintiff Jeanette Baker.

 Not just the death of this father and son pair, we learn.
-As the book progress, we discover that the fictional Bowmore of Cary County is cleverly nicknamed “Cancer County”, and not for lack of substantiation.
-In fact, the cancer rate in Bowmore is 15 times the national average.
+As the story progress, we discover that the fictional Cary County is cleverly nicknamed “Cancer County”, and not for lack of substantiation.
+In fact, the cancer rate in Bowmore of Cary County is 15 times the national average.
 (Pg 32)

-And the people of Bowmore blame Krane Chemical Corporation for illegal chemical dumping, polluting their water, and ultimately, killing countless innocent lives.
+In light of that startling revelation, the people of Bowmore, Cary County blame Krane Chemical Corporation.
+They attribute the abnormal cancer rate to the illegal chemical dumping that polluted their water, and ultimately, killed countless innocent lives.